lifthrasiir/dcputhings/README.md

-DcpuAsm tries to generate the shortest code for given assembly, but you can override this behavior by `SHORT` and `LONG` prefixes. `SHORT e` will cause an error when `e` does not fit in the range of 0--31, and `LONG e` will generate a longer form of given immediate (not the instruction, so should use it twice for basic opcodes).
+DcpuAsm tries to generate the shortest code for given assembly, but you can override this behavior by `SHORT` and `LONG` prefixes. `SHORT e` will cause an error when `e` does not fit in the range of -1--30 or it is used as a first operand (cannot use a short literal there), and `LONG e` will generate a longer form of given immediate (not the instruction, so should use it twice for basic opcodes).
 This only applies to a literal value; it is silently ignored in other kind of values.

+A special value `NEXT` can also be used as a part of an expression.
+It won't generate the "next words" required for long literals and register-relative addressing, so whatever the next instruction is it (or its first word) will be the next word.
+It can be used for simple self-modifying programs in combination with `SHORT` (to ensure that the next instruction is always one word long), for example.
+Note that `NEXT` is not canonicalized, so `[A+NEXT*2-NEXT]` (for example) is invalid.
+Only a form of `NEXT`, `[reg+NEXT]`, `[NEXT+reg]` is valid.

 ### Blocks